Richard Gomez: Political career

-In 2010, he ran for a seat in the Congress for the 4th district of Leyte but was disqualified by the Commission on Elections (Comelec) for failing to establish residency in Ormoc City.
+In 2010, he ran for a seat in the Congress for the 4th district of Leyte but was disqualified by the Commission on Elections (Comelec) for failing to establish residency in Ormoc.
 His wife, Lucy Torres-Gomez, took his place and won.
 He served as his wife's chief of staff during her term as congresswoman.

-In 2013, he ran for mayor of Ormoc City but lost.
+In 2013, he ran for mayor of Ormoc but lost.
 He was finally elected as Mayor in 2016 and was reelected in 2019.

 He ran for a seat in the Congress for the 4th district of Leyte in 2022, switching places with his wife and eventually won.